 It’s that hope that lifts us, keeps us pressing forward.

 Do you know we can climb out of our pits of despair by daily preaching His promises to ourselves?
 Over and over again … find those promises.
 Google them, if you have to.
 Just keep preaching them to yourself.
 It helps.

 Do you know that over time God takes our dreams and conforms them into what He has planned for us?

 Do you know this can fill us with joy, if we choose to let it?

 Do you know that one day you will feel His sweet kiss of love from all this?

-I pray for this day to come soon.
+I pray for this day to come soon, my friends.
 For you and for me.

 And do you know that what we call “Plan B” has actually been God’s plan for us all along?

 “For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God— not by works, so that no one can boast.
 For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 (Ephesians 2:8-10)

 “For this very reason, make every effort to add to your faith goodness; and to goodness, knowledge; and to knowledge, self-control; and to self-control, perseverance; and to perseverance, godliness; and to godliness, mutual affection; and to mutual affection, love.
 For if you possess these qualities in increasing measure, they will keep you from being ineffective and unproductive in your knowledge of our Lord Jesus Christ.”
 (2 Peter 1:5-8)